 Old Igarashi Family Residence

-Recommended season: Year-round
+Recommended period: Year-round

 A warm yet solemn space that has enveloped the conversations of generations of families.
-In this residence, where the 'original scenery' of Aizu remains vividly, why not touch upon the roots of the Japanese spirit that you may have almost forgotten?
+In this residence, where the 'original scenery' of Aizu remains vividly, why not touch the roots of the Japanese spirit that you may have almost forgotten?

 Apply for a tour